Liskeard and Caradon Railway: A struggle for new income – and survival – from 1882

-Even as the L&CR's financial position declined steeply, the idea of reaching the Launceston area continued to be developed as a solution (by bringing in new income to replace the declining mineral business) and a new Act was obtained on 28 July 1884 to extend the unbuilt Trewint line by another 9½ miles.
-The Act also authorised a new lease of the LLUC's railway for 30 years.
-Passenger traffic, as a source of income, was once again proposed, and Col Rich of the Railway Inspectorate was asked to assess the line as a Light Railway.
+Even as the L&CR's financial position declined steeply, the idea of reaching the Launceston area continued to be developed as a solution (by bringing in new income to replace the declining mineral business) and a new act of Parliament, the Liskeard and Caradon Railway Act 1884 (47 & 48 Vict. c. cxcv), was obtained on 28 July 1884 to extend the unbuilt Trewint line by another 9½ miles.
+The act also authorised a new lease of the LLUC's railway for 30 years.
+Passenger traffic, as a source of income, was once again proposed, and Col. Rich of the Railway Inspectorate was asked to assess the line as a light railway.
 His report was very critical, due to the very sharp curves, worn out track, lack of signals and lack of gates and supervision at level crossings.
-Alarmingly the Board of Trade examined his report and drew the L&CR's attention to the prohibition on crossing public roads with steam locomotives under the original 1843 Act, "and that penalties were being incurred daily".
-The Company replied that three of seven level crossings had been replaced with bridges since 1860, and they gave instructions for the remainder to be dealt with.
+Alarmingly the Board of Trade examined his report and drew the L&CR's attention to the prohibition on crossing public roads with steam locomotives under the original 1843 act, "and that penalties were being incurred daily".
+The company replied that three of seven level crossings had been replaced with bridges since 1860, and they gave instructions for the remainder to be dealt with.
 However Rich suggested that passengers could be carried "gratuitously" and this practice seems to have been adopted.
 Passengers were carried free, but they had first to purchase a ticket to Looe!
 A first class ticket cost 2s 6d and entitled the holder to ride in the van; third class was 1s 4d and the holder rode in open wagons.
 A 1910 periodical reported that at about this time travellers could be issued with a free pass if they paid for the carriage of an umbrella or hat.

 School parties were frequently carried however; occasionally these amounted to forty wagons hauled by two or three locomotives; when the destination was on the moor, "even these lengthy trains returned by gravity with the locomotives following".

 The income from these carryings was wiped out when in 1885 the South Caradon mine ceased operation, followed quickly by the other Caradon Hill workings; the L&CR was letting contracts for the Trewint extension and at the same time finding itself unable to repay borrowings as they came due.
 The crisis had no solution, and on 13 October 1886 the Liskeard and Caradon Railway went into receivership.
 The company continued to trade, and it was making a modest, but declining, operating profit.
 From 1886 however there were insufficient funds to pay the LLUC lease charge, and that company too then found itself in difficulty.
 Drastic operating economies were put in place.